anders-s-olsen/Mlops_project/reports/README.md

 >
 > Answer:

 We did not calculate the coverage.
-However, even if we had included code checks for 100% of our code, there are still multiple ways each line of code could fail and, thus, one test for each is often not enough.
-It is also tedious to implement checks for every single part of the code so often it is preferred to prioritize the most important parts and implement many checks for these.
+However, even if we had included code checks for 100% of our code, there are still multiple ways each line of code could fail and, thus, one test for each line is often not enough.
+It is also tedious to implement checks for every single part of the code so often it is preferred to prioritize the most important parts and implement several checks for these.
 Had we made a product which other people use and depend on, we would probably have made a much larger effort to keep both coverage high and make several tests for the most important parts of our code.

 ### Question 9